dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 - `MapBoundingBoxToCell` uses the bounding box dimensions and maps them onto its respective cell within the image.
 - `ExtractClasses` extracts the class predictions for the bounding box from the model output using the `GetOffset` method and turns them into a probability distribution using the `Softmax` method.
 - `GetTopResult` selects the class from the list of predicted classes with the highest probability.
-- `IntersectionOverUnion` utilizes non-maximum suppression to filter overlapping bounding boxes with lower probabilities.
+- `IntersectionOverUnion` filters overlapping bounding boxes with lower probabilities.

 Add the code for all the helper methods below your list of `classColors`.